Here are 17 tips on how to motivate your engineers to create a kickass culture and deliver top-notch products.

 #6 Offer challenging work

-On the flip side, doing the same boring calculations over and over again gets old fast.
-An engineer will realize they’re not learning and their career is at a standstill.
-So, their motivation may hit rock bottom.
+On the flip side, doing the same mind-numbing calculations repeatedly gets old fast.
+An engineer might feel stuck in a rut, and their motivation takes a nosedive.

 “Screw it, why even bother working, as no one ever listens to me.”